comprna/LatentEvents/README.md

 ## Overview
 ----------------------------

-Latent Dirichlet Allocation is a generative statistical model (probabilistic topic model) usually used on text corpora to find a series of topics.
-We will be applying this principle to find clusters for a series of samples (mostly from biological data).
+Latent Dirichlet Allocation is a generative statistical model (belonging to probabilistic topic models) usually used on text corpora to find a series of topics.
+We will be applying this principle to find clusters for a series of samples, mostly from biological data.
 A great aspect of LDA is that it can allow each sample to belong to multiple clusters, with a probability associated to each of the clusters.

 In our code we are using the scikit-learn's implementation of Latent Dirichlet Allocation.
 From a document-term counts matrix and a series of parameters (number of topics, etc), this function can give us a document-topic distribution and a topic-term distribution (Fig.1).